JoshCap20/pybacktest/README.md

 - See [SMA](indicators/sma.py) for the Simple Moving Average default implementation.
 - See [EMA](indicators/ema.py) for the Exponential Moving Average default implementation.
+- See [RSI](indicators/rsi.py) for the Relative Strength Index default implementation.
+- See [MACD](indicators/macd.py) for the Moving Average Convergence Divergence default implementation.
+- See [Bollinger Bands](indicators/bollinger_bands.py) for the Bollinger Bands default implementation.
+- See [Stochastic Oscillator](indicators/stochastic_oscillator.py) for the Stochastic Oscillator default implementation.
+- See [ATR](indicators/atr.py) for the Average True Range default implementation
+- See [ADX](indicators/adx.py) for the Average Directional Index default implementation
+- See [OBV](indicators/obv.py) for the On Balance Volume default implementation
+- See [Fibonacci Retracement](indicators/fibonacci_retracement.py) for the Fibonacci Retracement default implementation
+- See [VWAP](indicators/vwap.py) for the Volume Weighted Average Price default implementation
+- See [Keltner Channels](indicators/keltner_channels.py) for the Keltner Channels default implementation

 ### Indicator Interface